Switzerland at the Olympics

-In addition to its sporting achievements, Switzerland holds a unique place in Olympic history as the only country to have won medals in all three discontinued Olympic non-sport competitions: aeronautics, alpinism, and art competitions.
-These events were once part of the Olympic program in the early 20th century.
-Unlike the other two non-sports competitions, only one medal was ever awarded for aeronautics.
-Swiss pilot Hermann Schreiber was honored with an Olympic gold medal in aeronautics at the 1936 Summer Olympics, for being the first person to cross the Alps in a glider.
+In addition to its sporting achievements, Switzerland holds a unique place in Olympic history as the only country to have won medals in all three discontinued categories of Olympic medals for art and special feats: aeronautics, alpinism, and art competitions.
+These awards were once part of the Olympic program in the early 20th century.
+Unlike alpinism and the art competitions, which awarded medals at multiple Games, only one medal was ever awarded for aeronautics.
+Swiss pilot Hermann Schreiber was honored with an Olympic gold medal in at the 1936 Summer Olympics, for being the first person to cross the Alps in a glider.

-Switzerland is also the home of the International Olympic Committee, whose headquarters are based in Lausanne.
+Switzerland is also the home of the International Olympic Committee (IOC), whose headquarters are based in Lausanne.
 The Swiss National Olympic Committee, known as Swiss Olympic, was established and recognized by the IOC in 1912.

 Hosted Games

 Switzerland has hosted the Games on two occasions, both in St. Moritz.
 The nation has never hosted the Summer Olympics.